Kawtious/RhytaServerJS/README.md

     npm install
     ```

-4. Configure the Databases:

-   Configure the databases by following the instructions in
-   the [Configuring Database Connections](#configuring-database-connections) section of this README.

-5. Configure the server:
+4. (Optional) Configure the server:

-   If you followed the instructions in [Configuring Database Connections](#configuring-database-connections), you can
+   If you wish to configure where the server is hosted, follow these instructions:

+   In the root directory of the project, create a `.env` file:

+    ```bash
+    touch .env
+    ```

-   just open the `.env` file once again using a text editor and add the following environment variables:
+   Open the `.env` file using a text editor and add the following environment variables:

     ```plaintext
     SERVER_HOST="your_server_host"             # "localhost"